 It marks just the latest in a series of multi-million-pound defence contracts awarded to the firm.
-Palantir won £9m of contracts in the 2015-16 financial year and a £1.7m deal last year to help the MoD stem the tide of staff leaving the Royal Navy.
+Palantir won £9m of MoD contracts in the 2015-16 financial year and a £1.7m deal last year to help the ministry stem the tide of staff leaving the Royal Navy.
 It also won a £741,000 Cabinet Office deal in 2015.

 According to a contract notice, the department sees the “land artificial intelligence” platform as a way of gaining “operational advantage over [its] adversaries”.
 Former MoD IT director Gerry Cantwell told NS Tech at the time that the duration of the contract suggested the proof of concept had been set up to determine what was technically possible, ahead of a follow-on procurement.